saviornt/NexusLite/Project_Development.md

 ---

+## On-disk snapshot format & compatibility

+We introduced a lightweight header in the `.db` snapshot format:

+- Magic: `NXL1` (4 bytes)
+- Version: `u32` (currently 1)
+- Payload: bincode `DbSnapshot`

+Readers accept both the wrapped and legacy (payload-only) encodings.
+If the on-disk version is greater than the current, decoding returns `io::ErrorKind::Unsupported`.
+This is intentionally non-fatal for `Database::open/new` (best-effort index rebuild scanning), but the lower-level decode helper surfaces the error for tools/tests.
+Readers now require the header; legacy payload-only snapshots are not supported.
+If the on-disk version is greater than the current, decoding returns `io::ErrorKind::Unsupported` (no panic).

+---

 ## PQC roadmap and alignment

 - Goals: Add hybrid PQC support while maintaining ECC paths.
 Keep crypto optional via feature flags and minimize public surface changes.